Essenceia/essenceia.github.io/content/contact/index.md

 #### Pranav M

-Very promising young hardware designer with an interest in CPU design and accelerator design.
-He has already independently taped out his own [digital signal processor accelerator](https://www.prawns.dev/blogs/herald/), owning the entire flow from architecture to gdsii though design and verification and his eagerness in putting in the effort will guarantee he will only get better from this point on.
+Very promising young hardware designer with an interest in CPU and accelerator design.
+He has already independently taped out his own [digital signal processor accelerator](https://www.prawns.dev/blogs/herald/), owning the entire flow from architecture to gdsii though design and verification.
+His eagerness in putting in the effort will guarantee he will only get better from this point on.

 [{{< icon "envelope" >}} email: pranav.m1205@gmail.com](mailto:pranav.m1205@gmail.com)\